SomberNight/electrumx/docs/protocol-methods.rst

 **Result**

-  A list of mempool transactions in arbitrary order.
+  A list of mempool transactions ordered by `tx_hash` (with endianness same as displayed hex).
 Each mempool transaction is a dictionary with the following keys:

   * *height*